Associate Teaching Professor

 The CollegeNet application consists of the following:

-a personal statement (waived for current Syracuse University BS Biotechnology majors) outlining the applicant's interest in the combined BS/MS Biotechnology program (1 page, single-spaced, 12-point Times New Roman font)
+- a personal statement (waived for current SU BS Biotechnology majors) outlining the applicant's interest in the combined BS/MS Biotechnology program (1 page, single-spaced, 12-point Times New Roman font)

-Over a period of 5 years, students in this program will complete all of the requirements for a Bachelor of Science Degree in Biotechnology, as well as all the requirements for a Master of Science Degree in Biotechnology.
-Students accepted into the combined BS/MS program will be able to share (“double-count”) up to 15 credits of 500-level or 600-level coursework toward the completion of both degrees.
+Over a period of 5 years, students in this program will complete all the requirements for a Bachelor of Science Degree in Biotechnology, as well as all the requirements for a Master of Science Degree in Biotechnology.
+Students accepted into the combined BS/MS program will be able to share (“double-count”) up to 15 credits of 500-or 600-level coursework toward the completion of both degrees.

 After completion of the program requirements, students will receive the Bachelor's degree after the fourth year and the Master's degree after the fifth year.